 Postsecondary Child Care Grant

-The Postsecondary Child Care Grant Program helps eligible low-income students offset the cost of existing out-of-pocket child care expenses for their young children while the student attends classes, work, or study.
+The Postsecondary Child Care Grant Program helps eligible students offset the cost of existing out-of-pocket child care expenses for their young children while the student attends classes, works, or studies.
+This grant is awarded and administered by campus financial aid offices.

 - Must be a Minnesota resident student